 Dallas: The Television Role-Playing Game

 My Grandmother was initially opposed to me playing Dungeons & Dragons.
-She was pulled into the hysteria and feat about the game.
+She was pulled into the hysteria and fear about the game.
 Eventually, though she would come to accept that this game was a part of my life.

 While doing so she bought me a roleplaying game that I think she thought would bridge our two worlds, Dallas: The Television Role-Playing Game.

 I had watched Dallas with her many times.
 It was adult TV and it was thrilling to stay up late to watch it.
 What was not to love?
 Still, when I got the game, I wasn’t sure what to make of it.
-Then I saw that legendary war game designer Jim Dunnigan was credited on the game and that it was made by SPI (Simulations Publications, Inc.), maker of Dragonquest.
+Then I saw that legendary war game designer Jim Dunnigan was credited on the game and that it was made by SPI, Simulations Publications, Inc., maker of DragonQuest.
 That got me excited and I opened it with gusto.

 Rule booklet